amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 ![Rules and Workflows](../images/ServerlessWebApp.png)

-You will need to refer to the stack outputs from the **workshop** stack throughout this module.
+You will need to refer to the stack outputs from the **reinvent-rules** stack throughout this module.

- The API and Lambda resources created for the **workshop** stack were developed using [Chalice](https://github.com/aws/chalice), a microframework for writing serverless applications in python.
+ The API and Lambda resources created for the **reinvent-rules** stack were developed using [Chalice](https://github.com/aws/chalice), a microframework for writing serverless applications in python.
 It allows you to quickly create and deploy applications that use AWS Lambda and API Gateway.
 For reference, the code for the API is [ruleapi/app.py](ruleapi/app.py).

 The **/rules API Gateway API** creates, manages and executes user-defined rule expressions.
 It has the following endpoints: